The-EleetCoder/100xDevs-FullStack-Cohort/week_03/week_3.1/README.md

 Middleware helps in processing the request at different stages and is essential for tasks like parsing, logging, authentication, and more in a modular and organized way.

 ## 3 Ways of Sending Inputs to a Response:

-### 1. Query Parameter:
+1. `Query Parameter:`
 What it is: Like giving specific instructions in the web address.
 Example: In www.example.com/search?topic=animals, the query parameter is topic with the value animals.
 Use Case: Good for simple stuff you want everyone to see, like search terms in a URL.

-### 2. Body:
+2. `Body:`
 What it is: Imagine it as the hidden part of a request, carrying more detailed information.
 Example: When you fill out a form on a website, the details you enter (name, email) go in the body of the request.
 Use Case: Great for sending lots of information, especially when you're submitting something like a form.

-### 3. Headers:
+3. `Headers:`
 What it is: Extra information attached to the request, kind of like details about a letter.
 Example: Headers could include things like your identity or the type of data you're sending.
 Use Case: Perfect for passing along special information that doesn't fit neatly in the URL or body, like who you are or how to handle the data.

 Bottom Line:
-Query Parameters: Simple instructions visible in the web address.
+`Query Parameters:` Simple instructions visible in the web address.
-Body: Hidden part of the request for more detailed info, great for forms.
+`Body:` Hidden part of the request for more detailed info, great for forms.
-Headers: Extra details about the request, useful for special information.
+`Headers:` Extra details about the request, useful for special information.

 # Global Catches:
 It essentially help us the developers give a better error message to the user.